klimashkin/css-modules-theme/README.md

 * dist/[*name*].es.js - ES6-module bundle transpiled down to ES5 code
 * dist/[*name*].es2015.js - ES6-module bundle transpiled down to ES6 (2015) code, where, for instance, object rest/spread is transpiled to Object.assign
 * dist/[*name*].es2018.js - ES6-module bundle transpiled down to ES9 (2018) code, which basicall means no transpilation at the moment
+* dist/[*name*].es2019.js - ES6-module bundle transpiled down to ES10 (2019) code, which basicall means no transpilation at the moment

 Each of them has corresponding field in `package.json`:
 ```json